8 minute read

 employee on phone

-Using a secure online portal to deliver electronic payslips means employees no longer have to worry about finding an old payslip, as all past and current documents are hosted online in one secure place.
+Using a secure online portal to deliver electronic payslips means employees no longer have to worry about finding old payslips, as all past and current documents are hosted online in one secure location.

 So that’s one less problem for the employee and one less phone call for your team.

-Plus, online portal solutions allow you to provide one secure place for past and current payslips and other employee documents.
+Additionally, online portal solutions enable you to provide a single secure location for past and current payslips and other employee documents.
 For example:

 • P60s